bryanhighhill/weekend-movie-sagas/README.md

             I then am using the .map() function to display this movies data.
             At the bottom of the page is a button that returns the used to the Carousel page so they can view other movies.

+    ## STRETCH GOALS
+        - Add Movie Form
+            On the movie carousel I added a button, when clicked, drops down an option for a user to add a movie to the db.
+By clicking the button, it changes the visibility of the form to whatever the current state isn't.
+Essentially, it is a toggle switch.
+The form takes in 4 pieces of information: Movie Title, a link to an image of the movie poster, a description of the movie, and a dropdown option for movie genre.
+Once the user has entered this information, they can click "Save Movie" which sends a POST request to the db with the entered data.
+After the post request has been made successfully, a GET request is fired off so that the carousel is now updated with the newly added movie.
+            If a user leaves one of the inputs empty, they will get an error that inputs cannot be blank, so that a post request can't be made with missing data.
+            Clicking the "cancel" button on the movie form also toggles the form so that it is no longer visible, just showing the carousel again.

+        - Refresh on Details Page
+            When a user refreshes the browser on the details page of a specific movie, they are brought back to the same details page instead of showing a blank page.
+To accomplish this, I included the movie id in history.push to the details page from the movie carousel.
+Using .useParams, I was able to grab that id from the url and dispatch it on pageload as a payload to both 'FETCH_MOVIE_DATA' which runs a GET request to db for details on that specified movie, as well as to 'FETCH_GENRES' which grabs the genres associated with that movie on the db.
+Because the id is included in the url, whenever the page is refreshed it grabs that id and runs the dispatches each time.

+        - Edit Page
+            To edit page, I created an additional component called EditMovie.
+When the edit button is clicked from the details page, I used history.push with the movie id to the edit page.
+Again on page load, I 'FETCH_MOVIE_DATA' with the id as a payload in order to get details on the specified movie. useSelector is used to grab that data from the store, which is then displayed on the dom via .map function.
+Two inputs are provided, one allowing the user to edit the movie title, and the second allowing the user to edit the movie description.
+DefaultValues are applied to both fields, containing the current values in the db.
+This is so that a user can truly edit the content instead of having to rewrite it all from scratch.
+It also prevents no data from being entered and sent to the db as empty data.
+When the Update Movie button is clicked, a PUT request is made to the db with the edited movie data and the user is brought back to the movie details page.

 # Duration
     Base Mode:
     - Approx 25 hrs - a lot of which was styling

+    Streth:
+    - Approx 20 hrs

 # Prerequisites
     - axios